vicarmar/audio2score/README.md

 ## Dataset preparation

-There exists specific commands for dataset preparation providing default configurations, in order to have homogeneous ouputs.
+There exist specific commands for dataset preparation providing default configurations, in order to have homogeneous ouputs.
 * `a2s-prepare-sonatas` or `a2s-prepare`: Sets the instruments to 'piano'.
 * `a2s-prepare-quartets`: Sets the instrument to 'cello,viola,violn,flt'.